esphome/esphome-docs/components/lvgl.rst

 - *border*: the border line, drawn on the inner side of the bounding box (pixels).
 - *outline*: the outline, drawn on the outer side of the bounding box (pixels).
 - *padding*: space to keep between the border of the widget and its content or children (*I don't want my children too close to my sides, so keep this space*).
-- *content*: the content area which is the size of the bounding box reduced by the border width and padding (it's what's referenced as the ``size_content`` option of certain widgets).
+- *content*: the content area which is the size of the bounding box reduced by the border width and padding (it's what's referenced as the ``SIZE_CONTENT`` option of certain widgets).

 You can adjust the appearance of widgets by changing their foreground, background, border color and/or font.
 Some widgets allow for more complex styling, effectively changing all or part of their appearance.